 The decision to develop their own equipment was made after a number of foreign manufacturers left the market, which caused a sharp increase in prices for professional equipment.
 At the same time, affordable models from Asia often do not provide the required quality.

-The project was included in the "reference book of solutions" — an internal database of proven designs, relevant in conditions of limited access to imported technologies.
-In the future, the monitors will be used in the SibGUTI training laboratory to train professional sound operators and sound engineers.
+The project was included in the "solutions guide" — an internal database of proven designs, relevant in conditions of limited access to imported technologies.
+In the future, the monitors will be used in the SibSUTI educational laboratory to train professional sound operators and sound engineers.

 Read more on the topic: